smurfd/fu/README.md

 # fu
-Trying to rewrite freebsd-update.sh in Pyton
+Trying to rewrite freebsd-update.sh in Python